-The side effects disclosed by manufacturers above did not mention any of the serious and potentially deadly side effects that the CDC only recently started warning consumers about.
-In November of 2015, the Journal of American Medicine published the findings of a study assessing the link between aortic injuries and the use of FLQ antibiotics.
+In September 2014, the Journal of American Medicine published the findings of a study assessing the link between aortic injuries and the use of FQ antibiotics.
 According to the study, people who take fluoroquinolone are twice as likely to have an aortic aneurysm, dissection or rupture.
-It also reported the increased risk of peripheral neuropathy, tendonitis, and nerve damage among people who have taken fluoroquinolone in the last 60 days.

 Do I Qualify for a Fluoroquinolone Lawsuit?

-At this time, our firm’s dangerous drug attorneys are investigating cases where patients took the drug Avelox, Cipro or Levaquin and were subsequently diagnosed with peripheral neuropathy.
+At this time, our firm is investigating cases where patients took the drug Cipro, Levaquin or Avelox, and were subsequently diagnosed with an aortic aneurysm, dissection or rupture.

-Our lawyers are currently accepting cases where people took fluoroquinolones and then were diagnosed with peripheral neuropathy, a type of usually permanent (and terrible) form of nerve damage.
+Our lawyers are currently accepting cases where people took fluoroquinolones and then developed an aortic aneurysm, dissection or rupture.

 What’s So Dangerous About Fluoroquinolone Antibiotics?

 Today, fluoroquinolone antibiotics are prescribed to treat virtually any everyday problem, including sinus infections or ear infections.
-Why, you ask?
+Why?
 Answer: lots and lots of marketing.
-Not only were Levaquin and other fluoroquinolone drugs over-prescribed, but they also carry a serious risk of peripheral neuropathy, a horrible and typically permanent form of nerve damage.
-Sadly, we talk to many people every day whose lives were completely changed – and never for the better – because of fluoroquinolones.
+Not only were Levaquin and other fluoroquinolone drugs over-prescribed, but they also carry a serious risk of an aortic aneurysm, dissection or rupture.

 What is an Aortic Aneurysm?

 An aortic aneurysm occurs when the aortic valve expands like a balloon.
 The immense pressure on the aorta can cause it to burst, causing stroke, catastrophic injuries, and/or death.
-People with degraded collagen side effects from FLQ antibiotics are at an increased risk of abdominal, cerebral, thoracic, and
+People with degraded collagen side effects from FQ antibiotics are at an increased risk of abdominal, cerebral, and thoracic aneurysm.

 What is an Aortic Dissection?

 Aortic dissection occurs when the lining of the aorta ruptures, causing fluids to leak outside of the valve.
-This condition can sometimes be repiared if caught early, but time is of the essence.
-That is why you should discuss any chest discomfort with your doctor immediately if you have taken Levaquin, Cipro, or Avelox because they are all prescription FLQ drugs.
+This condition can sometimes be repaired if caught early, but time is of the essence.
+That is why you should discuss any chest discomfort with your doctor immediately if you have taken Levaquin, Cipro, or Avelox because they are all prescription FQ drugs.